Navalny Sentenced to Prison in Russia, Fueling More Anger

 Russian opposition leader Alexei Navalny’s sentence of nearly three years in prison is certain to drive more protests and further raise tensions between the West and Russia.

-(CN) — Russian opposition leader Alexei Navalny was ordered by a Moscow judge to serve more than 2 ½ years in prison on Tuesday over alleged parole violations, a decision certain to fuel more streets protests and harden international resolve to stand up to President Vladimir Putin.
+(CN) — A Moscow judge ordered Russian opposition leader Alexei Navalny to serve more than 2 ½ years in prison on Tuesday over alleged parole violations, a decision certain to fuel more streets protests and harden international resolve to stand up to President Vladimir Putin.

 The decision to lock up Navalny for two years and eight months is seen as the latest ploy by Putin’s regime to silence the 44-year-old anti-corruption crusader viewed by many as Putin’s most formidable political foe.
 There is the likelihood his imprisonment will embolden the opposition to Putin and turn Navalny into a martyr.